heypoom/visual-assembly-canvas/README.md

 # Visual Assembly Canvas

+> [!IMPORTANT]
+> Visual Assembly Canvas is currently **unmaintained**, as we have ported the full functionality of visual assembly canvas to [Patchies](https://github.com/heypoom/patchies), the spiritual successor of this project!
+The virtual machine is brought to Patchies as-is, so it has full feature parity, including line-by-line highlights and memory region visualizer.
+Check out its [repo](https://github.com/heypoom/patchies) and [webapp](https://patchies.app) - it's free, open source, much more powerful and even easier to use.

 ![Screenshot of Visual Assembly Canvas](./docs/images/canvas-1.jpg)

 A highly visual assembly editor, infinite canvas for wiring blocks and machines together, bytecode virtual machine runnable natively and on WebAssembly, and a command-line bytecode compiler.